MultiSafepay/docs/content/my-account/manage-account/unmasking-ibans.md

     - /developer/unmasking-ibans/
 ---

 International bank account numbers (IBANs) are sensitive data.
+For security reasons, we mask them so that only the last 4 digits are visible, e.g. `*** 1234`.

 For security reasons, we mask IBANs by default in: